mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

-As with the NewYork cables patch panel, it's fine, but there's not much to get excited about with patch panels.
+As with the NewYork cables patch panel, the Tripp Lite model is fine, but there's not much to get excited about with patch panels.

 TODO: Photo